 I was recently interviewed via email by Tanya Basu of MIT Technology Review for a story on letter-writing during the lockdown and about the upcoming election.
 The article is wonderful, and I really hope it will inspire others to pick up their pens, paper and smartphones to get the vote out!

-Like what happens with most published stories, I thoughtfully wrote my response, but only a small part was published.
-I figured it would be good to share my entire Q&A here for those who are interested.
+Like what happens with most published stories, I thoughtfully wrote my response, but only a sentence was used.
+I figured it would be good to share my entire Q&A here anyway for those who are interested.

 I’m not much of a “being in the spotlight” type of person, but I sure talked a lot about how much I love calligraphy and attending conferences in this Q&A!
 Thanks to Joy for reaching put and Vichana for the ASOH photos.
 I look forward to seeing all my calligra-friends and teachers at Rendez-vous 2019!